Bunnik lab

 In collaboration with several other labs around the globe, we identified the key residues of the broadly inhibitory antibodies interacting with Plasmodium falciparum protein PfEMP1 CIDRα1.

-The results of this study will be published in Nature later this year.
+The results of this study were published in Nature in November of 2024.

 San Antonio, TX | 2024